 Once you’ve formed the tube, gently bend the top strips (where you snipped all the way through to make the bulge) outwards, being careful not to make too definite a crease – you want a gentle outward curve.
 You should find that your tube now looks a bit like a chimney pot.

 If you haven’t done this already, then now’s the time to also bend (with a sharp crease) your top fringe tabs inwards, and your brim fringe outwards, as shown in both pictures above.

 Stage 2 – Top and Brim

-Now it's time to cut out the top of your hat and also the brim.
+Now it’s time to cut out the top of your Wonka hat, and also cut out the brim.

 You will also need to cut out the BRIM.
 Start by drawing an INNER CIRCLE (your head-hole!) the same circumference as your original head measurement.
 Check that this matches up with the bottom of your tube as you will be joining these two together…